Mexican Apple-Cinnamon Oatmeal

 - 8-ounce glass of milk

-- Bring water and cinnamon sticks to a boil in a saucepan.
+- Bring water, cinnamon sticks, and cloves to a boil in a saucepan.
 Remove from heat, cover and let steep for 1 hour.
-Discard the cinnamon sticks.
+Discard the cinnamon sticks and cloves.

 - Add salt and oats to the water and bring to a boil, uncovered.
 Lower heat and simmer for 30 minutes, stirring frequently to prevent sticking.
 Add 1 cup milk and simmer for an additional 15 minutes until creamy.